hsahovic/poke-env/docs/source/index.rst

 Poke-env offers a simple and clear API to manipulate Pokemons, Battles, Moves and many other pokemon showdown battle-related objects in Python.
 It also exposes an `open ai gym <https://gym.openai.com/>`__ interface to train reinforcement learning agents.

 .. warning:: This module currently supports most gen 8 and 7 single battle formats.
-Support for doubles is planned for the future.
+Support for doubles is preliminary.
 If you want a specific format to be supported, please `open an issue <https://github.com/hsahovic/poke-env/issues>`__.

-.. warning:: Support for gen 8 formats as well as some gen 7 formats is recent, and may contain bugs.
-If you encounter a problem, please report it by `opening an issue <https://github.com/hsahovic/poke-env/issues>`__.
-In particular, formats where the same pokemon can be used multiple times in the same team are known to be problematic.

 Table of contents
 *****************